austynwhaley/leetproblems/README.md

+# LeetCode Problems Repository

-This is a repo to store my leet code problems so I can work on them accross devices in vs code rather than the on site editor
+This repository stores my LeetCode solutions, allowing me to work on problems across multiple devices using VS Code, rather than the online editor.